Python API Documentation

 Key Methods:

-• on_process_input(self, message_input: Message) -> None
+• on_message(self, request: Message) -> Message | None

-• Handles incoming messages from adapter
+• Handles incoming service messages

 • Parameters: